 Packing & Accessibility

 It is, however, designed with a few features that minimize possible baggage carousel damage if you do need to check it in every once in a while for your travels.
 The pack can be loaded like a top loading pack (more like a backpacking or climbing pack), but it can also be zipped open wider to pack it like a panel loading backpack.
 This was a very convenient feature which allowed us to pack for the trail but also to fold our clothes and neatly pack them into the backpack for more urban travel adventures.
-The side compression straps, however, do get in the way of fully opening the backpack, in the same way as the Mountain Hardwear Splitter 40, but this seems to be a necessary annoyance to ensure the dual functions of panel loading and technical performance.
+The side compression straps, however, do get in the way of fully opening the backpack but this seems to be a necessary annoyance to ensure the dual functions of panel loading and technical performance.

 Sometimes panel loading packs can be harder to close, especially if you've maxed out the capacity of the bag.
 The Redwing, however, remained easy to zip closed even when we overstuffed it.
 And for the bulky items that just didn't fit, like a foam sleeping pad, it was easy to securely strap it to the outside (though we would want everything inside if we had to check it in for a flight).